 Budget ($): Hotel Casa Albertina This 3-star hotel is located within a 10-minute walk from the Positano Spiaggia Beach.
 There is a sun terrace offering views of the sea and a bar.
 Guest rooms come with air-conditioning, free wifi, a TV, minibar, and private bathroom.

-Chiesa Nuova is located on the upper part of Positano, the first bus stop in Positano of Blue Sita Bus if you are coming from Sorrento.
+Chiesa Nuova is the first bus stop in Positano of Blue Sita Bus if you are coming from Sorrento.
 It stops near Bar Internazionale in the upper town.
 Another bus stop is Sponda in the lower town near Hotel Le Sirenuse and the Marincanto.

 Chiesa Nuova is named after the 18-century church, Positano’s most ancient part.
 Locals preferred to stay in the upper part to avoid the risk of the sea.
-Chiesa Nuova has its authentic local atmosphere, with its butcher, fish market, fruit, and vegetable shops.
+Chiesa Nuova area offers authentic local atmosphere, with its butcher, fish market, fruit, and vegetable shops.

 Check out the Bar Internazionale, a popular bar located on Via Marconi where locals meet for good coffee and snacks.
 The bar is surrounded by ceramics tables and Positano’s old photos.